opencybersecurityalliance/stix-shifter/README.md

 # Installation

-The recommended method for installing the STIX-shifter is via pip.
+The recommended method for installing stix-shifter is via pip.
 Two prerequisite packages needs to be installed inlcuding the package of stix-shifter connector module to complete a stix-shifter connector installation.
-Run below commands to install all the packages-
+Run the below commands to install all the packages:

 1. Main stix-shifter package:  `pip install stix-shifter`